KyleNAK/KyleNAK.github.io/projects/housemates.md

 ## Edit Your Profile

 User can edit their profile by clicking on "Edit".
-The page is the exact same as the profile creation so their a familiar what to fill in.
+The page is the exact same as the profile creation so they're a familiar what to fill in.

 <img src="../images/editProfile_new.png">